 Ask any professional interviewer, presenter or speaker and they will tell you that practice makes all the difference.
 Set aside time in your schedule in the days leading up to your interview and you’ll find that your confidence will grow as you become more comfortable in front of a camera.

-On the day of the interview, review this checklist:
+On the day of the interview, review this video interview checklist:

 • Ensure that you won’t be interrupted, either by locking the door or by alerting others that you can’t be disturbed.